 The University of St Andrews and partners Vital Energi have won a major national award at the Scottish Green Energy Awards 2016.

-The partnership beat off stiff competition from across Scotland to take the prestigious Sustainable Development Award for the biomass energy centre at the University’s Eden Campus at Guardbridge.
+The partnership beat off stiff competition from across Scotland to take the prestigious Sustainable Development Award for the biomass energy centre at the University’s Eden Campus in Guardbridge.

 Professor Verity Brown, Vice-Principal (Enterprise & Engagement), said: “To win such a prestigious award against competition from across Scotland is an outstanding achievement.